FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 }
 ```

-Here the `EnchantmentLevelBasedValue amount` indicates a value scaled to the level of the enchantment.
+Here the `amount` field within the codec indicates a value scaled to the level of the enchantment.
 We can use this to modify how effective the enchantment is based on level.

 ## The `apply()` Event {#the-apply-event}